 Description of service

 The scientific work at the HZI Department of Vaccinology and Applied Microbiology includes the elucidation of mechanisms of host responses to infection and vaccination, discovering new mucosal adjuvants, and developing and validating vaccines against specific infectious diseases.
-For this, conventional and advanced murine models are ideally suited to perform a cost-efficient screening, selection and prioritization of vaccine candidates.
+For this, conventional murine models are ideally suited to perform a cost-efficient screening, selection and prioritization of vaccine candidates.
 The department features expertise, technology and infrastructure in the fields of adjuvants and formulation, including mucosal adjuvants.
-Within the framework of TRANSVAC2, the HZI will offer access in the form of pre-clinical studies in the murine system to assess the immunogenicity, safety and efficacy of specific vaccine formulations containing a mucosal adjuvant.
-The access includes animal breeding, housing, caretaking and biotechnical expertise for mouse studies on a vaccine candidate including sampling and standard immune monitoring to carry out validation experiments for potential users.
+Within the framework of ISIDORe, the HZI-VAC will offer access in the form of pre-clinical studies in the murine system to assess the immunogenicity, safety and efficacy of specific vaccine formulations containing a mucosal adjuvant.
+The access includes animal housing, caretaking and biotechnical expertise for mouse studies on a vaccine candidate including sampling and standard immune monitoring to carry out validation experiments for potential users.
 Each unit of access will correspond to one formulation, i.e. a combination of one antigen (provided by the user) with one adjuvant from the HZI portfolio of mucosal adjuvants (e.g. STING agonists such as c-di-AMP, TLR2/6 agonist) or combination adjuvants, followed by extensive in vitro and in vivo characterization.

 A summary of the results obtained with each formulation will be provided to the user.
 More specifically, access will comprise: